wp-plugins/jquery-speech-interface/readme.txt

 == Description ==

+With this plugin you make it possible for your visitors to scroll and navigate your website by talking to the browser (enlgish only).
 The idea behind this plugin is to give people with **disabilities** (that makes it difficult or impossible to use a mouse) a better website experience.

 > **NOTICE!** This plugin is mostly for fun and can't really be put into use since Chrome is the only browser implementing _-webkit-speech_ at the moment.
 It's also not possible to trigger the speech input without clicking on the input field, which is in contradiction to the purpose of this plugin.
 But as soon as the browsers adds the event _startSpeechInput_ to speech inputs this will be possible to achieve.